codesnippetspro/code-snippets/readme.txt

 * Snippets are stored in the `wp_snippets` table in the WordPress database (the table name may differ depending on what your table prefix is set to).
 * Code Snippets will automatically clean up its data when deleted through the WordPress dashboard.

-You can also contribute to the code at [GitHub](https://github.com/bungeshea/code-snippets).

 == Upgrade Notice ==